Navigating the Teen Blues

 Ask a parent if their teenager occasionally experiences mood swings and they will probably laugh at the understatement.
 Many believe it’s normal for teenagers to be moody.
 And, for the most part it is.

-Knowing how to respond to your moody teen and when to take action will ensure your child grows into a healthy adult.
+Knowing how to respond to your moody teen and when to take action can help your child grow into a healthy adult.

 The Perfect Storm

-Its no wonder teens are moody.
-Think of it as a perfect storm of physical, social, biological and hormonal changes, which often converge right around the time they are trying to fit in during the transition to a new middle or high school.
+It’s no wonder teens are moody.
+Think of the teen years as a perfect storm of physical, social, biological, and hormonal changes, which often converge when they are making the transition to a new middle or high school.

-At the same time, the teenage brain’s limbic system, which is responsible for emotion, impulsivity, rational thought and behavior, remains underdeveloped, explains Richard Chung, MD, an adolescent medicine specialist with Duke Health.
-As a result, they are less likely to control their impulses – which notoriously get teens in trouble – their rational thoughts, and their emotional outbursts.
+At the same time, the teenage brain is wired to feel emotions strongly, explains Richard Chung, MD, an adolescent medicine specialist with Duke Health.
+This can be a real asset in some situations but can also mean they are less likely to control their impulses and emotional outbursts.